| On the Making of Water

 makes the film of Water Motor so distinctive, that and

+the virtuoso movement, elegance and grace of Trisha Brown.
 The best praise came for me when Yvonne Rainer, a close friend

 of Trisha, a great choreographer herself and who admired the film